You're just not my client - Why documentary photography isn't for everyone

 I'm asked what kind of photography I do almost daily.

-One time I was asked this and I explained that I'm a documentary storytelling family photographer in Dallas.
-And that I go into people's homes and take pictures of their every day life in a beautiful and professional way to capture their daily routines and genuine smiles at home and as a family.
+One time I was asked this and I explained that I'm a documentary storytelling family photographer in Boise.
+I go into people's homes and take pictures of their every day life in a beautiful and professional way to capture their daily routines and genuine smiles at home and as a family.

 The person I was talking to stopped and responded, "Who would want that?
 Pictures of them hanging out at home?
 And people want to pay for something like that?
 I just take those with my phone."